sleekEagle/CPRquality/SIFT_features/README.md

 The matching is still pretty good.
 ![Alt text](images/floor_pattern_matches.jpg "curb matches")

-Then we detecte and matched SIFT features from two photos of a curb.
+Then we detecte and matched SIFT features from two photos of a curb.\
-In this case the SIFT based matching fails miserably
+In this case the SIFT based matching fails miserably.\
+Either we have to resort to another method or implement a way to ignore the incorrect matches.

 ![Alt text](images/curb_matches.jpg "curb matches")